angr/angr-doc/examples.md

 We solved this crackme with angr's help.
 The resulting script will help you understand how angr can be used for crackme assistance.
 You can find this script [here](./examples/whitehat_crypto400/whitehat_crypto400.py) and the binary [here](./examples/whitehat_crypto400/whitehat_crypto400).

+## CrackMe example: CSAW CTF 2015 Quals - Reversing 500, "wyvern"

+Author: Andrew Dutcher (github: @rhelmot)

+Angr can outright solve this challenge with very little assistance from the user.
+The script to do so is [here](./examples/csaw_wyvern/solve.py) and the binary is [here](./examples/csaw_wyvern/wyvern).